hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     is reached.
 This has two limitations: only one RDM can be accumulated in a calculation and the subsystem should be at most half the size of the system (which is always sufficient for ground-state calculations).

+    Cannot be used with the instantaneous option (either ground_state or instantaneous RDMs can be calculated, but not both concurrently).
 ``spawned_state_size``
     type: integer.

     Required if ``instantaneous`` is true.
 Ignored otherwise.

-    Maximum number of states (ie reduced density matrix elements) to store in the "spawned" list, which limits the number of unique RDM elements that each processor can set.
+    Maximum number of states (i.e. reduced density matrix elements) to store in the "spawned" list, which limits the number of unique RDM elements that each processor can set.
 Should be a sizable fraction of ``state_size`` (see :ref:`qmc_table`) and depends on the size of the subsystem compared to the full space.